 I am a serving Police Inspector and systems thinker, passionate about doing the right thing in policing.
 I write, lecture and advise on effective performance management and the benefits of incorporating systems thinking principles into policing.

 In 2012, my article, ‘On Target?
 Public Sector Performance Management: Recurrent Themes, Consequences and Questions’, was published in the Oxford University Press journal, Policing: A Journal of Policy and Practice.
 Later in the same year, I authored a chapter in Delivering Public Services that Work (Vol 2) (Triarchy Press).
 In 2013, my book ‘Intelligent Policing: How Systems Thinking Methods Eclipse Conventional Management Practice’ was published by Triarchy Press.
 The book has attracted international interest amongst police officers, systems thinkers, academics and policy makers, with copies being sold around the world.
-My most recent article ‘Binary Comparisons and Police Performance Measurement: Good or Bad?’ was also published in the Policing journal in 2015.
+In 2015, my article ‘Binary Comparisons and Police Performance Measurement: Good or Bad?’ was published in the Policing journal, followed by ‘Getting Police Performance Measurement Under Control’ in 2016.

 I am currently involved in further writing, research and course design, and act as an advisor to UK police forces and other agencies.
 I have lectured at the Universities of Warwick, Birmingham, Bristol, Wolverhampton, Newcastle, Southampton, Canterbury Christchurch, and Queens University Belfast, and presented at several national conferences.
-I am studying for a PhD at Warwick University Business School, researching how police performance management can be advanced through systems-based approaches.
+I am studying for a PhD at Warwick University Business School, conducting research into the behavioural implications of using different types of performance information.

 I argue systems thinking can be the catalyst for exponential improvements in policing and the wider public sector.
 An understanding of variation and the application of evidence-based decision making, within an organizational climate that fosters trust and devolved responsibility holds the key to improved service delivery, efficiency and effectiveness.
 I contend that all numerical targets are arbitrary and prone to causing dysfunctional behaviour, but argue for relevant and proportionate performance measurement within a systems context.